Slugger2k/FlashForgePrinterApi/Readme.md

 # FlashForge Adventurer 3 Printer API
-This library enables you to communicate with your FlashForge Adventurer 3 printer and maybe other printers from FlashForge.
-It is completely written in Java and communicates via TCP with the printer.
+This library enables you to communicate with your FlashForge Adventurer 3 printer and maybe other models from FlashForge.
+It is completely written in Java and communicates with the printer via raw TCP.
-You can use this library to build you own monitoring or printing tools.
+You can use this library to build your own monitoring or printing tools.

 The library find's your printer in the network with a UDP broadcast message which is send when you instantiate the UpdDiscoveryClient class.